supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

     - **Redirection url** - the URL to which the invited user is forwarded after accepting the invitation.

     ![Screen image displaying the example bulk invite guests template CSV](./media/lp1-mod3-template-csv1.png)

+    >**Note:** Sign in with the ODL user credentials present in the Environment Details page in order to be able to edit the excel sheet.
+    >**Note:** You can use any email address and redirection URL

 7. Save the file.